 Hello, and thanks for visiting my new blog.
-So many of you (clients, colleagues, partners, friends and family) have been asking me when I would get around to writing a blog as you want to hear more about what I share in my social media posts, and related topics including health, wellbeing, and of course the incredible power of Rapid Transformational Therapy to change lives for the better.
+So many of you (clients, colleagues, partners, friends and family) have been asking me when I would get around to writing a blog as you want to hear more about what I share in my social media posts, and related topics including health, wellbeing, and of course the incredible power of my Solution Focused Therapy to change lives for the better.

 Well, just between us, I have been doing quite a lot of writing recently.
 My first book is due to be completed early next year.
 I’ll tell you more about that later, and you can be sure that I will share a few exclusive extracts with you pre-publication too.

 I spent some time thinking about what I’d like to talk with you about for this very first blog entry, and it didn’t take too long for me to realise that the subject was staring me right in the face; CHANGE!

 Had you ever stopped to consider how much change you deal with on a daily basis?
 Probably not!
 So that’s why I want us to focus on it for just a few moments.

 We are all experiencing and adapting to change every moment of our lives, both internally (in mind and body) and externally (in our interactions with others and the outside world), whether we are aware of this or not.
 And, whether we currently think so or not, we are doing a great job!